Quantum Curriculum Learning: Introduction

-\textit{Introduction.---} In the emerging field of quantum computing (QC), there is potential to use large-scale quantum computers to solve certain machine learning (ML) problems far more efficiently than classical methods.
-This synergy between ML and QC has given rise to quantum machine learning (QML)~\cite{biamonte:2017:QML,schuld:2021:qmlbook}, although its practical applications remain uncertain.
-Classical ML traditionally focuses on extracting and replicating features based on data statistics, while QML is hoped to detect correlations in classical data or generate patterns that are challenging for classical algorithms to achieve~\cite{halvlicek:2019:supervised,schuld:2019:feature,liu:2020:rigorous,tran:2021:prl:uap,gao:2022:prx:corr}.
+Classical ML traditionally focuses on extracting and replicating features based on data statistics.
+Inspired by the success of deep learning, QML with the central techniques like quantum circuit learning~\cite{mitarai:2018:circuit,schuld:2019:shift} with variational quantum algorithms~\cite{cerezo:2021:variational:nature}, quantum kernel with quantum feature maps~\cite{halvlicek:2019:supervised, schuld:2019:feature}, and quantum reservoir computing~\cite{fujii:2017:qrc} with input-driven quantum dynamics, has drawn much attention in recent years.
+In these approaches, the central concept is to transform the task of learning from classical data into the task of identifying distinguishing features within quantum states in Hilbert space.
+QML is hoped to detect correlations in classical data or generate patterns that are challenging for classical algorithms to achieve~\cite{halvlicek:2019:supervised,schuld:2019:feature,liu:2020:rigorous,tran:2021:prl:uap,gao:2022:prx:corr,tran:2020:higherorder}.
 However, it remains unclear whether analyzing classical data fundamentally requires quantum effects.
 Furthermore, there is a question as to whether speed is the only metric by which QML algorithms should be judged~\cite{schuld:2022:qadv}.
 This suggests a fundamental shift: it is preferable to use QML on data that is already quantum in nature~\cite{editorial:2023:qmladv:nature,cong:2019:QCNN,Perrier:2022:qdata,haug:2023:generalization,chinzei:2024:spQCNN,tran:2024:varQAE}.

 The learning process in QML involves extensive exploration within the domain landscape of a loss function.
 This function measures the discrepancy between the quantum model's predictions and the actual values, aiming to locate its minimum.
 However, the optimization often encounters pitfalls such as getting trapped in local minima~\cite{bittel:2021:prl:VQANP,ansachuetz:2022:natcom:VQA} or barren plateau regions~\cite{clean:2018:natcom:barren}.
 These scenarios require substantial quantum resources to navigate the loss landscape successfully.
 Additionally, improving accuracies necessitates evaluating numerous model configurations, especially against extensive datasets.
 Given the limitation of quantum resources in designing QML models, we must focus not only on their architectural aspects but also on efficient learning strategies.